 So by becoming mindful of my problem rather ignoring it I have greatly improved the day-to-day quality of my life.

 Does that mean my problem is fixed?

-As chronic pain is exactly that, so in most cases it is never going to completely disappear.
+Unfortunately not, as chronic pain is exactly that, so in most cases it is never going to completely disappear.

-This means I can manage to continue working as a painter and decorator and am confident that I will be able to do so for as long as I wish to.
+This means I can manage to continue working as a painter and decorator, and am confident that I will be able to do so for as long as I wish to.

 And I've created this website.

-So while having chronic pain is tough.
+So while living with chronic back pain is tough.

 It doesn’t have to stop you living your life or doing the things you want to do.

 Positivity is key!

 It was through stories that were shared on back pain forums that I found the strength and inspiration to start that journey back from the brink of despair.